thejayhaykid/astro-blog/src/content/blog/engineering/python-kata.md

 Continue for each requirement making sure you really are in the "Review" phase.

 Next, double check your spelling.
-Just trust me on this.
-If you are doing an exercise like this as a step in a job interview process, you do not want something as simple as a few simple spelling errors to hold back your evaluation.
-In this day and age you can even get an AI assistant to check your spelling for you as well.
+Trust me on this.
+If you are doing this as a step in a job interview process, you do not want spelling errors to hold back your evaluation.
+You can even get an AI assistant to check your spelling for you as well.

-Finally, if you have the option of having another software developer review it you should take advantage of that.
+Finally, have another software developer review it if you can.
 At the time in my career that I completed this exercise I did not have that luxury.
 Looking at the code nearly 5 years later, I wish I did.
 Or, if you can be that person for someone else, try to see if you can do that for them.
-Having a second set of eyes look at something is always helpful for finding small mistakes that your own eyes glaze over because you have been staring at this code for so long.
+A second set of eyes is always helpful.
+Your own eyes glaze over mistakes.

-And that's it, if you are turning this in to someone, send it in.
-Do it.
-Don't wait anymore, there's no reason to.
-Just do it.
-Go.
-Now.
+And that is it, mark it as done, send it to whoever needs it, you're good from there.